-The lens of the eye is made up mostly of water and protein, with everything arranged perfectly for light to pass through and for your dog to have optimal vision/ eyesight.
-Sometimes, some of the proteins clump together and appear as a cloudy-blob on the surface of the eye.
+The eye lens is made up mostly of water and protein, with everything arranged perfectly for light to pass through and for your dog to have optimal vision/ eyesight.
+Sometimes, some of the proteins clump together and appear as a cloudy blob on the surface of the eye.
 Initially, this will have little effect on the dog’s vision, but left untreated can lead to blindness.

-Symptoms are slow to develop but be alert to a cloudiness of your dog’s eye or a white or blue-ish tint.
+Symptoms are slow to develop but are alert to the cloudiness of your dog’s eye or a white or blue-ish tint.
 Some owners notice signs of reduced vision by their dog bumping into things or not recognizing people that they should.
 Another potential sign is an increased intake of water and an increase in urination.

 The only real solution to cataracts is surgery.
-Here it is important to note, that cataracts left untreated can go on to develop into glaucoma or retinal detachment, so time is of the essence.
+Here it is important to note that cataracts left untreated can develop into glaucoma or retinal detachment, so time is of the essence.

 Your veterinary ophthalmologist will first check that the rear of the eye is normal and then remove the afflicted lens.
-A new lens is then implanted to restore normal vision, in some cases, an artificial lens is not a viable option, and the dog can be left without – his vision will be affected, but likely less so than if the cataract was left without treatment.
+A new lens is then implanted to restore normal vision.
+An artificial lens is not a viable option in some cases, and the dog can be left without – his vision will be affected, but likely less so than if the cataract was left without treatment.

 2. Glaucoma in Dogs